Mathilde32/Optimizing-LLM-inference/REPORT.md

 ### **2.1 Concept Overview**

 Quantization reduces the precision of weights and activations, allowing efficient storage and computation.
-The formula for quantizing a value \(x\) is:
+The formula for quantizing a value $$(x$$) is:

 $$
 x_q = \text{round}\left(\frac{x}{s} + z\right)
 $$

-where \(s\) is the scale factor, and \(z\) is the zero-point.
+where $$(s$$) is the scale factor, and $$(z$$) is the zero-point.
 These parameters ensure that the range of quantized values covers the dynamic range of the original floating-point values.

 ![Transformer Architecture](images/8bit2.png "8-bit percentage of layers from Dettmers et al.")